The Microsoft 365 Security Landscape in 2026

 Sensitivity labels apply persistent protection to documents and emails based on their classification level.
 A typical enterprise label taxonomy includes:

 Enable automatic labeling policies that apply sensitivity labels based on content inspection.
-For example, any document containing more than 5 Social Security numbers should automatically receive the "Confidential" label.
-Automatic labeling serves as a safety net for content that users fail to classify manually.
+For instance, any document with more than 5 Social Security numbers should automatically get the Confidential label.

 Insider Risk Management